nicolargo/glances/README.rst

 .. image:: https://raw.github.com/nicolargo/glances/master/docs/images/glances-white-256.png
         :width: 128

-**Glances** is a cross-platform curses-based monitoring tool written in Python.
+**Glances** is a cross-platform curses-based system monitoring tool written in Python.

 It uses the `psutil`_ library to get information from your system.